SEARCH AND WILDFLOWER HOME PAGE WHITE FLOWERS CONTACT US

 Stellaria longipes grows to a very slender four-to-eight inches tall.
 It enjoys open meadows, dry forests, and wet areas and thrives from the foothills to the alpine.
 Its leaves are narrow, cupped, and lustrous green, generally angling upward.

-White flower petals are deeply cut and about twice as long as the sepals (green, behind the white petals).
+Five white flower petals are deeply cut and much longer than the sepals (green, behind the white petals).

 As is true of Arenaria lanuginosa shown above, it is the bright white flower, not the greenery of the plant that will first attract your attention.
-The plants are so inconspicuous that without the flower they would be unnoticed.
+The plants are so inconspicuous that without the flower they would be unnoticed, unless you find a patch of them as shown above.
+Such large patches of them are not unusual as the plant is rhizomatous.

 The genus name, Stellaria, is Latin for "star" and was given by Linnaeus in 1753.
 "Longipes", a name given by John Goldie (1793-1886), is Latin for "long limbed", referring to the plants very slender stature.
 Click to see the very similar Stellaria longifolia.